 - B.A., Geography Education, Seoul National University, 1997

 "Sunny is a very energetic, approachable, funny, charismatic teacher that is incredibly passionate about the material she teaches and what students get out of her class.
 She provides incredible feedback to students to ultimately help them better understand the course material and to become better equipped for the world outside of college.
-Excellent teacher, best I have had thus far in business college."
+Excellent teacher, best I have had thus far on campus."

 - BUSN 250 International Business

 - BUSN 290 Business and Management in East Asia

 - BUSN 212 Business Research Method